Updated Jan. 20, 2023.

 - Johnstown: 814-269-7110

 - Pittsburgh: 412-383-1800

 Testing for symptomatic faculty and staff is available on the Pittsburgh campus at the O'Hara Student Center.

 If you test positive, begin isolating as soon as possible and let your close contacts know about potential exposure.
 Student Health Services or MyHealth@Work will also conduct contact tracing.
 If you test negative for COVID, you may be infected with another respiratory virus, so it is wise to wear a mask indoors with others to mitigate the risk of spreading something else.

-Pitt will continue to offer symptomatic testing and close contact/focused testing for faculty, staff, and students throughout the fall term as needed.
+Pitt will continue to offer symptomatic testing and close contact/focused testing for faculty, staff, and students throughout the spring term as needed.

 - 3. No symptoms, but a close contact OR concerned about a potential COVID-19 exposure?